b-lukaszuk/BS_wJ_eng/contents/randomness.md

 Another checkpoint reached.

 As for the Box-Mueller transform there is a small problem.
-The Wikipedia's page contains [the algorithm implementation in Julia](https://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform#Julia).
+The Wikipedia's page already contains [the algorithm implementation in Julia](https://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform#Julia).
 So for a change we will take the [JavaScript version](https://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform#JavaScript)